conradakunga/Blog/_posts/2025-09-28-getting-the-number-of-days-in-a-month-in-c-net.md

 February, 2020 has 29 days
 ```

-If we run it for the next year, 2021
+If we run it for the next year, 2021:

 ```plaintext
 February, 2021 has 28 days
 ```

-It turns out there is a method of the DateTime class that can do this - [DaysInMonth](https://learn.microsoft.com/en-us/dotnet/api/system.datetime.daysinmonth?view=net-9.0)
+It turns out there is a method of the [DateTime](https://learn.microsoft.com/en-us/dotnet/api/system.datetime?view=net-9.0) class that can do this - [DaysInMonth](https://learn.microsoft.com/en-us/dotnet/api/system.datetime.daysinmonth?view=net-9.0)

 The above code can be rewritten as follows: